3-ark/InsightPage-userguide/README.md

 ## 6. Using RAG for Smart Search & Context

 InsightPage uses a powerful Retrieval-Augmented Generation (RAG) system to search your notes and chat history.
 This allows you to ask questions based on your own data.
-The system uses a hybrid approach, combining keyword-based search (BM25) with semantic search (via embeddings) for the best results.
-Here's how to set it up and use it.
+The system uses a sophisticated **hybrid search** approach that combines the best of two worlds:
+*   **Keyword Search (BM25):** This traditional method is excellent at finding documents that contain the exact keywords from your query.
+*   **Semantic Search (Embeddings):** This modern approach uses AI models to understand the *meaning* behind your query and find conceptually related information, even if the exact words don't match.

+To further enhance the quality of the results, InsightPage incorporates a **Maximal Marginal Relevance (MMR) reranking** algorithm.
+After the initial hybrid search, MMR intelligently re-sorts the results to provide a set of documents that are not only relevant to your query but also diverse, reducing redundant information.

 ### 1. Navigate to RAG Settings
 *   Open the main menu by clicking your persona's avatar in the top-left.